• Skip to main content

 8. Catit Senses 2.0 Wellness Center

-Luna has this exact wellness center and he absolutely loves it.
-You’re able to store catnip in the green thing on the top (which will promote kittens and cats to clean and massage their gums trying to get it).
+With this wellness center, you’re able to store catnip in the green thing on the top (which will promote kittens and cats to clean and massage their gums trying to get it).

 Pamper your furry feline with this wellness center and they’ll be forever grateful!